rwxrob/cmdbox/README.md

 imported freely by anything.
 If there are naming conflicts, the cmdbox.Rename provides for easy, explicit renames as needed.

+The `x.AddHelp()` helper method will add a nice default `h|help` command that includes a summary of the legal information.

 ## Motivation

 This package scratches several "personal itches" that have come up from the needs of modern human-computer interaction and annoyances with the popular alternatives:

-1. No commanders exist for writing simple, speakable interfaces
+1. No commanders exist for writing simple interfaces (no dashes)
+1. Separating documentation from a program is a modern anti-pattern
-1. No commanders exist that know anything about tab completion internally
+1. No commanders exist with internal tab completion
+1. Sourcing shell completion is a bloated, modern anti-pattern
+1. `kubectl` requires sourcing 12637 lines in `.bashrc` for completion
+1. Applications with cmdbox require 1 line (`complete -C foo foo`)
+1. Completion resolved by the application itself is more powerful
 1. Tab completion is the simplest way to provide good help to the user
+1. Tab completion resolution is faster and easier in Go
-1. Getopt-style options are ancient, bad HCI
+1. Getopt-style options have always been bad UI/HCI
-1. More users are voicing their commands rather than typing them
-1. More users are using keyboard input with their thumbs
+1. Modern command-line interfaces depend more on stateful context
 1. Modern command-line programs need to be easily distributed
-1. Separating docs from the program is a modern anti-pattern
-1. Tab completion resolution is faster and easier in Go
-1. Alternatives act like they have never seen `complete -C foo foo`
-1. Sourcing shell completion is a bloated, modern anti-pattern
-1. Why create a package when a single executable will do?
-1. Embedded, multi-lingual documentation is non-existent today

 ### Times Have Changed